 5. Catch a few more Z’s.

 Research is showing the gut microbiome and sleep influence each other – they are bidirectional.
 Regular disturbance of natural circadian rhythm due to sleep loss leads to changes in the gut microbiome bacteria in type and amount.
-The metabolites they produces are changed, which lead to changes throughout the body.
-Similarly, disturbances to the bacteria in the gut microbiome leads to changes in the metabolites produced in the bacteria.
+The metabolites they produce are changed, which leads to changes throughout the body.
+Similarly, disturbances to the bacteria in the gut microbiome lead to changes in the metabolites produced in the bacteria.
 These changes can negatively impact the central nervous system (CNS) causing disturbed sleep cycles.
 Just another example of taking care of your microbiome and they will take care of you.

 Making sleep a priority can be a challenge as there are so many things that vie for our attention.
 And because Netflix automatically begins the next episode without prompting.
 The goal is 7-8 hours of sleep for adults, which, depending on what your normal is, could sound like an insurmountable goal.
 Just start by adding in 15 minutes a night for a week or two.
 Pay attention to your body and see if you notice a difference.